Restioson/buddy-allocator-workshop/README.md

 | RB Trees - Vectors            | ~0.3s | ~3.33 GiB/s     |
 | RB Trees - Singly Linked Lists| ~0.5s | ~2 GiB/s        |

+**Note:** The throughput is extrapolated from the time it took to allocate 1 GiB in 4kib blocks.
+For implementations that have complexity
+>O(log n) (such as the naive list based implementation), this will not be accurate -- the throughput will slow down as more blocks are allocated.
+This should be accurate for ones that have a complexity of O(log n) or less though.

 ## Naive List Based Implementation

 This implementation keeps a list per order of block.
 It is generic over